Filing for Divorce in Placer County?

 You may have many people who help you build success in your life—a financial planner, a business attorney, a coach, or a network of professional colleagues, for example.
 These individuals are integral to your personal and professional success.
 They guide you during decision-making times, they are your sounding board at business meetings, and sometimes you even learn from their mistakes.

-As you begin the divorce process, our attorneys from Cecil Cianci Law, PC can be brought into your network as trusted advisers to help you arrive at a successful divorce settlement agreement.
+As you begin the divorce process, our team at Cecil Cianci Law, PC can be brought into your network as trusted advisers to help you arrive at a successful divorce settlement agreement.
 We can alleviate many of your worries and take on your legal problems, allowing you to continue focusing on your professional career and your family.

-Turn to the Attorneys with Integrity & Experience
+Turn to a Legal Team with Integrity & Experience

 Divorce can be a complex legal process, especially if you and your spouse have substantial differences regarding what you want out of the divorce or if one spouse is not being forthcoming regarding income or assets.